-- GFIPM.net – GFIPM.net provides additional information about the GFIPM program and GFIPM concept.
+- GFIPM.net – GFIPM.net (this site) provides additional information about the GFIPM program and GFIPM concept.

 - GFIPM Reference Federation – Operated by the Georgia Tech Research Institute (GTRI), the GFIPM Reference Federation is a collection of online systems that serve as an interoperability test-bed for the GFIPM implementer community.